afterburn/mExchange/README.md

 1. **Single matching engine instance** - The matching engine runs as a single process.
 While it handles 5M+ orders/sec, horizontal scaling would require order routing/sharding by symbol.

-2. **No message queue** - Services communicate directly.
-Adding Kafka/NATS would provide durability, replay capability, and better decoupling.
+2. **No event replay** - UDP is fire-and-forget.
+A persistent event log would enable replay for recovery and debugging.

 3. **Coupled settlement** - Settlement happens synchronously in the accounts service.
 A dedicated settlement service with its own transaction log would be more robust.